PhD in Clinical Psychology Program Overview in California

 Availability in our Fall cohorts is limited.
 Apply Today.

-Our Clinical PhD programs are unique in their focus on research through rich and varied opportunities within the community to help you become a psychologist.
+Our Clinical PhD programs are unique in their focus on research through rich and varied opportunities within the community to help you become a licensed psychologist.

 Scholarship Paired with Practice